-- Identify contact(s) at each agency to join BACWA's Climate Change Community of Practice.
-BACWA plans to host a webinar series in 2024 on technical topics related to climate change, such as sea level rise projections and changes in precipitation.
-The Climate Change Community of Practice will provide a forum to discuss these topics. - Engage with BCDC during the agency's development of Regional Shoreline Adaptation Plan guidance, which will likely impact most BACWA member agencies.
+- Continue to develop webinars on technical topics related to climate change, such as sea level rise projections and changes in precipitation.
+The BACWA Climate Change Community of Practice will provide a forum to discuss these topics. - Engage with BCDC during the agency's development of Regional Shoreline Adaptation Plan guidance, which will likely impact most BACWA member agencies.
 BACWA is participating in an advisory group for the Regional Shoreline Adaptation Plan. - Prepare for engagement with the Regional Water Board on expectations for SLR planning. - Continue to work with Regional Water Board and other resource agencies to look for regulatory solutions to encourage wetlands projects for shoreline resiliency.